jibanCat/DigitalHumanities/Han-Ji/README.md

-wenshuan.passages2tuples()       # get the passsage into (text, comment) tuples wenshuan.heads2tuples()          # get headers into (head, comment, ...) tuples wenshuan.extract_commentators()  # append commentators to metadata
+wenshuan.passages2tuples()       # get the passsage into (text, comment) tuples wenshuan.heads2tuples()          # get headers into (head, comment, ...) tuples wenshuan.extract_commentators()  # append commentators to metadata wenshuan.extract_sound_glosses() # append all sound glosses in comments into a list and remove them from the self.flat_passages
 ```